BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/before-you-start.md

 ## Step 0 - Sign up for a GitHub Account

 In order to submit code, you will need a [GitHub account](https://github.com/).
-You can read more about GitHub in our [Knowledge Base](/docs/volunteering/github/understanding-github).
+You can read more about [Using Github](/docs/volunteering/coding/github/understanding-github).

 ## Step 1 - Take a look at open issues